jennymalmoe/AbsoluteFitness/README.md

 ![Lighthouse_desktop.png](assets/images/Lighthouse_desktop.png)
 ![mockup.png](assets/images/mockup.png)

-I've been testing site on different browsers, Chrome, Safari and on differnt devices.
+I've been testing site (friend as well) on different browsers, Chrome, Safari and on differnt devices.

 Bugs: I had a problem (throughout the project) with responsivness and overlay and margins left and right due to using Bootstrap (I later understood).